 The Yeonmijeong Pavilion (연미정), was named Incheon Tangible Cultural Property No. 24 in 1995.
 While its date of construction is unknown, this pavilion was damaged and renovated several times after the Japanese Invasion of 1592, the Chinese Invasion of 1636 and the Korean War of 1950.

-The impressive part from Yeonmijeong is that you can see North Korea from very close, which is just a few kilometers away.
+The impressive part of Yeonmijeong is that you can see North Korea from very close, which is just a few kilometers away.
 The pavilion itself is also very nice.
-You can seat at the top of the hill to enjoy the great sea view.
+You can sit at the top of the hill to enjoy the great sea view.